 On this trip, we spent hours walking the Temple Bar neighborhood speaking with the vendors and employees in the area.
 No cars are allowed in this area; pedestrians walk over some cobbled stones street enjoying quirky boutiques and crafts by local designers.
 This neighborhood has many pubs which host live folk music.
 It is hard to miss if you’re visiting Dublin.

 Our goals are different than most travelers, but if the chance arises to get a peek at a new culture, we never pass up the opportunity.

 Dublin is the capital of the Republic of Ireland.
 It is on Ireland’s east coast at the mouth of the River Liffey.

-If you are planning a trip to this area of the world, don’t miss visiting Ireland where the people make you feel at home and where we felt the luck of the Irish was with us.
-Thank you to all who made us feel like we belonged in this beautiful culture.
-Next stop Edinburgh Scotland…..
+If you are planning a trip to this part of the world, don’t miss visiting Ireland.
+Where the people make you feel at home and where we felt the luck of the Irish was with us.